kellerkinderDE/pipeline-image/README.md

 As a default for the legacy images (without explicit node tag), node in version `14` is used.

 #### Note
-- When working with node 18, you have to set NPM_CONFIG_ENGINE_STRICT to 'false' in build-js jobs (drirectly in .gitlab-ci.yaml):
+If your package.json requires a specific NPM version, you may have to set NPM_CONFIG_ENGINE_STRICT to 'false'  to get NodeJS to ignore that.
+Usually (e.g. with Shopware) it should still work flawlessly.
 ```
 .build-js: &build-js
   stage: build-js